mtuann/federated-learning-updated-papers/README.md

 At this repository, we provide the updated papers on federated learning.
 The papers are collected from the dblp database (all venues).
 The papers are updated until May 11th, 2024.

+For searching the papers, you can visit the [website](https://mtuann.shinyapps.io/research-papers/).

+If you found it useful, please give us a **star** and fork it.

 We divide the papers into following categories:
 - [Benchmark, Dataset and Survey](#benchmark-dataset-and-survey)
 - [Statistical Challenges: data distribution heterogeneity and label deficiency](#statistical-challenges-data-distribution-heterogeneity-and-label-deficiency)